Key Points:

 - Run water through all of the sink faucets, one at a time, to fill the lines completely.
 Do not run the faucets so long that you empty your freshwater tank!
 You should smell bleach coming from each faucet.

 - Some RVers find it helpful to take a short drive once every water line is filled with the bleach/antibacterial solution.
-This drive can help to slosh the water around and further sanitize the system.
+This can help to slosh the water around and further sanitize the tank.

-- Completely fill your tank with freshwater and turn on your faucets, one at a time, to completely flush your lines so only fresh water remains in the lines.
-You should repeat this step until there is no longer any bleach smell in the tanks or from any faucets.
+- Completely fill your tank with freshwater and turn on your faucets, one at a time, to completely flush your lines so only fresh water remains.
+Repeat this step until there is no longer any bleach smell.
+Your gray water holding tank will most likely be full so be sure and dump it after sanitizing the fresh water system.

 Conclusion